CLOUD VALLEY MUSIC

 shafts of illuminated light."

-"It's exotic and mysterious, and it comes as a shock to realise that the music being played is actually English"
+mysterious, and it comes as a shock to realise that the music being played is

 "For a man with such a substantial discography and back catalog of collaborative enterprises to his credit, Andrew Cronshaw has somehow